Greensboro, North Carolina

 International Civil Rights Center & Museum

-It was in Woolworth over 50 years ago, four teenage NC A&T State University students, known as the A&T Four, sat down at the “Whites Only” lunch counter and began America’s sit-in movement that sparked a nationwide push for equality and justice for all.
+It was in Woolworth more than 60 years ago, that four teenage NC A&T State University students, known as the A&T Four, sat down at the “Whites Only” lunch counter and began America’s sit-in movement, credited for sparking a nationwide push for equality and justice for all.
 Today the ICRCM stands as a monument of courage and change.

 Explore the story of the civil rights struggle in the United States as part of the International Civil Rights Center & Museum’s permanent galleries, The Battlegrounds.
 This engaging encounter includes captivating audio/video narratives, pictorial, artifacts, video re-enactments, and interactive components.